 Find resources to help implement National History Day® in your classroom!
 This section contains classroom resources, links to research sites to help students get started, as well as resources to help teachers bring primary sources into their classroom every day.
-We have teaching resources for U.S. and world history classrooms, including our World War I resource book and Understand Sacrifice.
+We have teaching resources for U.S. and world history classrooms, including our World War I resource book, Understand Sacrifice program, and the Making History Series.

 National History Day (NHD) motivates students to discover history by: